Kim Dongni: Life

-Kim Dongni, born Kim Sijong on 24 November 1913, in Gyeongju, Keishōhoku-dō, Chōsen, was a well-known Korean short-story writer and poet.
+Kim Dongni, born Kim Sijong on 24 November 1913, in Gyeongju, Keishōhoku-dō, Korea, Empire of Japan, was a well-known Korean short-story writer and poet.
 Kim Dongni attended Gyeseong Middle School in Daegu before transferring to Kyungshin Middle School in Keijō.
 After family circumstances forced him to drop out, he devoted himself to reading in place of regular coursework.
 He read a tremendous number of books, including philosophy, world literature and Eastern classics.
 Kim's eldest brother, Kim Beombu, a scholar of Chinese classics and a philosopher, had great influence on Kim's extensive reading and his prospects of becoming a writer of Korean literature.

 Kim Dongni's family was so poor during his childhood that he considered hunger to be a constant part of his life.
 He once wrote that sometimes, if there was any liquor remaining in the bowl after his father drank from it, he would drink the leftover liquor to relieve his hunger.
 In 1928 he dropped out of school in order to devote himself to writing.
 He began his literary career by publishing several poems in various newspapers when he was only sixteen, and quickly made a name for himself in the Korean literary world with his short stories.
 Kim Dongni formally debuted as a poet in 1934 with the publication of the poem "White Heron" (Baengno) in the Chosun Ilbo, and emerged as a fiction writer the next year when his story "A Descendant of Hwarang" (Hwarangui huye) was published in the JoongAng Ilbo.
 He received numerous literary awards and recognitions throughout his career, and was also active in a number of organizations, including the Association of Young Korean Writers (Hahngoog cheongnyeon munhakga hyeophoe), the Korea Academy of Arts (Daehahnmin-goog yesurwon), and the Korean Writers' Association (Hahngoog munin hyeophoe).

 Kim Dongni married Kim Wol-gye (김월계) in 1939; the pair divorced in 1948.
 He then married fellow writer Son Sohui in 1953, and they remained married until her death in 1987, at which point he married Seo Yeong-eun (서영은) the same year.
 He died on 17 June 1995.